-How to Build a Horseshoe Pit at Home
+How to Build a Horseshoe Pit at Home (With Pictures)

 If you’re the type who likes to entertain guests outside, whether it’s just a few friends on a weeknight or a full party on the weekend, a horseshoe pit is certain to get your guests excited.
 Almost everyone loves a good game of horseshoes, and it’s a great activity to get people active and interacting.